 Members meet in the Masterson Room of the Masterson Center biweekly on Wednesdays at 9:30 AM (for dates and times, see the bulletin or parish calendar).
 They gather, pray and share with others who have also experienced the loss of loved ones.
 Anyone believing themselves to be burdened by a loss, however recent or distant, or who may wish to learn more about how to help others, or what grieving persons often experience, is warmly encouraged to attend.
 Non-parish members are especially encouraged to attend as our brothers and sisters in the Lord.
 The group is led by board-certified Psychiatrist and Physician, Daniel D. Cowell, MD, a member of the parish.
 For further information, please contact Dan, email him here.
-The 2018-2019 series of meetings begin on September 5, 2018, at 9:30 AM and end on January 16, 2019.

 Volunteers assist teachers by mentoring school-age children in various areas, like math and reading.
 Times vary based on each child’s individual schedule.
 Check the bulletin for details.
 For additional information, you may also contact Nancy Smith at 302-732-1520 or email her.

 This lay organization of faithful Catholics formed in response to the sexual abuse crisis in the Catholic Church.
 Its mission is to provide a prayerful voice, attentive to the Spirit, through which the faithful can actively participate in the governance and guidance of the Catholic Church.
 VOTF meets bi-monthly on the 2nd Tuesday at 7 p.m. in Delaney Hall and welcomes the active participation of all Catholics who share a commitment to assisting survivors, supporting priests of integrity, protecting children, and working for full lay participation in Church governance.
 For information, please call John Sullivan at 302-541-0254.